-Actions of and changes in governments, and political and economic instability, in commodity-producing and exporting countries may affect the production and marketing of commodities.
+Actions of and changes in governments, and political and economic instability, in commodityproducing and -exporting countries may affect the production and marketing of commodities.
 In addition, commodity-related industries throughout the world are subject to greater political, environmental, and other governmental regulation than many other industries.
 Changes in government policies and the need for regulatory approvals may adversely affect the products and services of companies in the commodities industries.
 For example, the exploration, development, and distribution of coal, oil, and gas in the United States are subject to significant federal and state regulation, which may affect rates of return on coal, oil, and gas and the kinds of services that the federal and state governments may offer to companies in those industries.
 In addition, compliance with environmental and other safety regulations has caused many companies in commodity-related industries to incur production delays and significant costs.
 Government regulation also may impede the development of new technologies.
 The effect of future regulations affecting commodity-related industries cannot be predicted.

 The value of commodity-related derivatives fluctuates based on changes in the values of the underlying commodity, commodity index, futures contract, or other economic variable to which they are related.
 Additionally, economic leverage will increase the volatility of these instruments as they may increase or decrease in value more quickly than the underlying commodity or other relevant economic variable.
-See "Derivatives," "Forward Commitments and Dollar Rolls," "Futures Contracts and Related Options," "Hybrid Instruments," "Short Sales," "Structured Investments," "Swap Agreements" and "Warrants" herein for more information on the fund's investments in derivatives, including commodity-related derivatives such as swap agreements, commodity futures contracts, and options on commodity futures contracts.
+See "Derivatives," "Forward Commitments and Dollar Rolls," "Futures Contracts and Related Options," "Hybrid Instruments," "Short Sales," "Structured Investments," "Swap Agreements" and "Warrants" herein for more information on the fund's investments in derivatives, and options on commodity futures contracts.